 The following structure of the programme applies to the current academic year.
 To view the most updated version, please visit the University of Tartu Study Information System and choose the next academic year (if available).

-The studies take place in the University of Tartu Delta Centre.
+The studies take place at the University of Tartu Delta Centre.
 Opened in 2020, the Delta Centre comprises academic and research and entrepreneurship buildings and brings together more than 3000 students, lecturers, researchers, and company development employees.

 The academic and research building accommodates the Institute of Computer Sciences, the Institute of Mathematics and Statistics, the Faculty of Economics and Business Administration, the Centre for Entrepreneurship and Innovation and some laboratories of the Institute of Technology.